[ conference flyer | registration | payment | presenter bios | volunteer signup | agent pitch signup ]

 To register, you must complete the registration form and provide the payment.
-You may fill out the form below or download the registration form and mail with a check (payable to CWC-Marin) to: Mary Krefting, 38 Estates Court, San Rafael, CA 94901.
+You may fill out the form below and mail with a check (payable to CWC-Marin) to: Mary Krefting, 38 Estates Court, San Rafael, CA 94901.
 You may also pay by credit card or PayPal via the PayPal button.
 (Cancellation policy: Requests for refunds must be made 14 days before the conference.)

 Not a CWC Member Yet?
 Save $30 Now!

 Select the New Membership & Member Rate option to become a member at the partial year membership rate of $42.50 and to register for the conference at the member rate.
 This is an instant $30 savings — it’s like getting the membership for only $12.50!
 Plus, as an active member through June 30, you will not only receive discounts to exciting CWC programming, but you won’t have to pay the extra $20 new member fee at renewal time — an even greater savings.
 Become a member today!

 MICHAEL LARSEN | MARY RAKOW | RUTH SCHWARTZ | KIMBERLY CAMERON |

 JENNIFER MARCH SOLOWAY | PETER BEREN | DORIAN MAFFEI